Transparency in Coverage

 Enrollee claims submission

-The member will need to file a claim only when using a nonparticipating dentist who does not agree to file a claim for the member, participating Delta Dental dentists will file for the member.
+The member will need to file a claim if they do not see a Delta Dental dentist who does not agree to file the claim for the member.
+Participating Delta Dental dentists will file for the member.
 After the member receives services, they should file a claim only if their dentist has not filed one.
 Delta Dental may disallow payment of a claim submitted more than 365 days after the date services were rendered.
 If you need a claim form or have any questions, please call us or visit our website www.deltadentalia.com.
 If you must file your own claim, send it to the following address:

 Delta Dental of Iowa